 High cost of living got you down?
-But don’t want to leave the comforts and convenience of home?
+But you don’t want to leave the comforts and convenience of home?

 Mexico has a first-class retiree benefits program.
-As mentioned above: not only is it easy to get a visa in Mexico, but foreigners who are age 60 or older, with a valid Mexico resident visa are eligible for Mexico’s Personas Adultas Mayores benefits program.
+As mentioned above: not only is it easy to get a visa in Mexico, but foreigners who are age 60 or older, with a valid Mexico resident visa, are eligible for Mexico’s Personas Adultas Mayores benefits program.

 The program offers discounts on a wide range of services, including health-related services (hospitals, doctors’ visits, lab tests, medical devices, pharmacies, and dental work); cultural activities like theater tickets and entrance fees to museums and archaeological sites; transportation and accommodation, including airline tickets, buses, car rentals and purchase; and at hotels and many stores.
-Discounts can range from 5% to 50% off the full price of the good or service.
+Discounts can range from 5% to 50% off the full price of the goods or services.

 And yes, foreigners can legally own property in Mexico, including beachfront.
 Learn more in our FREE Special Report.

 There’s much more to know about Mexico, of course, especially if you’re planning to live there.
 And International Living can help.
-We’ve been researching and writing about living better overseas for 30 years now.
+We’ve been researching and writing about living better overseas for more than 30 years now.
 We have correspondents all over the world who tell us what life is like (and how inexpensive retirement can be) in the countries they live in.
 In our free daily e-letter and every month in the pages of our International Living magazine, we tell you about inexpensive places – like Mexico – to live and retire.